sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - "You should die naked.
 If you're still bothered by what other people will think of you, then you can't die just yet" ~ Ryuji Ayukawa.

-- "There's no need to unnecessary new-ness.
-Most people crave for 'familiar'" ~ (TODO find source).

-- "Don't lose sight of youself" ~ Everyone

-- "When you ask a dumb question, you might get a smart, unexpected answer" ~ James Scott Bell

 - "Meaningful life" is subjective.
 But "The meaning of life" is objective.
 Living a "meaningful life" is an aspect of living a good life, or of well-being, which some achieve and others don't, to differing degrees.
 If there is a "meaning of life", it would be a single meaning that applies to everyone.

 - The purpose of life might be to ultimately figure out the purpose of life collectively.

 - Randy Pausch's Last Lecture: https://www.cmu.edu/randyslecture/

+- If you are confused about how you want to live, focus on how you want to die.

 - If there was an objective meaning of life, we wouldn't be free, we'd work like robots and compete with each other to fulfill that single meaning more than the others - [[Naval Ravikant]]: https://youtu.be/3qHkcs3kG44 Skip to 1:36:08

-- If you are confused about how you want to live, focus on how you want to die.

 - If you're doing something you like, wear something different, be unique, be creative, express yourself.